Chupaka/Delphi-RouterOS-API/README.md

 tmrListen.Enabled := True;
 ```

-Then we check for new data on timer event:
+Then we check for a new data on timer event:

 ```delphi
 procedure TForm1.tmrListenTimer(Sender: TObject);